WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 :::tip Possibility of Taproot outputs from coinjoin Since Wasabi [version 2.0.3](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v2.0.3) coinjoin outputs can be SegWit v0 and SegWit v1 (Taproot).
-If running this version or higher, the client registers the output type in a semi-random way (~50% change of receiving Taproot output).
+If running this version or higher, the client registers the output type in a semi-random way (~50% chance of receiving Taproot output).
 :::

 ### Signing